JoeSham/sentinelone/docs/case_study.md

 * There are also [quotas for BigQuery load jobs](https://cloud.google.com/bigquery/quotas#load_jobs), so we would need to make sure we are not exceeding them.
 They seem relatively large (i.e. up to 5 TB filesize for an uncompressed JSON file), but in case some of the quotas were not enough, we would need to consider other solutions (i.e. streaming via BigQuery Storage Write API)
 * Also of course the load jobs might take quite a bit of time to finish if the data are very large, and will likely take up a lot of BigQuery slots.
 Depending on whether we are using [on-demand or capacity-based pricing model](https://cloud.google.com/bigquery/docs/reservations-workload-management), we might need to reserve some dedicated slots for these jobs, especially if they are run predictably (i.e. daily at the same time)

+## Further TODOs
+* DQ Checks
+* Testing on real data and ensuring our BigQuery will be able to handle it fine (dedicated slots, choosing good time when not many other jobs are running, ...)
+* Possibly column descriptions, ensuring naming standards are met, ...

 ## Solution / code on Github

 * [github.com/JoeSham/sentinelone](https://github.com/JoeSham/sentinelone)